imguolao/monaco-vue/README.md

 ## NPM Package

-If you want to use [monaco-editor](https://microsoft.github.io/monaco-editor/) as `NPM Package` to load `monaco-editor` files from `node_modules` to package into your code, you will still need Use the plugin for the packaging tool.
+If you want to use [monaco-editor](https://microsoft.github.io/monaco-editor/) as `NPM Package` to load `monaco-editor` files from `node_modules` to package into your code, you still need to use the plugin for the packaging tool.

 ```js
 import * as monaco from "monaco-editor"